 It is especially important that staff use the most up to date guidance when planning and executing visits away from their normal place of work.
-Then online visit planning and approval system (Exeant) has been developed to facilitate this and is regularly updated.
-Academies MUST use this system.
+Then online visit planning and approval system Exeant has been developed to facilitate this and is regularly updated.

-The Brighter Futures Learning Partnership Trust flow chart template should be used for ensuring the correct authorisation process is adhered to as a minimum-however, this may be amended for local arrangements in agreement with the Trust's Academies and will depend on each academy's staffing structre.
+The Brighter Futures Learning Partnership Trust flow chart template should be used for ensuring the correct authorisation process is adhered to as a minimum.

-When staff are using their own vehicles the Trust Academies' vehicle driver form should be completed and signed off by the Headteacher/Principal.
+When staff are using their own vehicles the Trust schools/college vehicle driver form should be completed and signed off by the Headteacher/Principal.